Kozo K-27 Boiler

 Part B

-This disk of about 2" diameter will be
+This disk of about 2"

 used to form the firedoor ring.
 Two slices will then be made in it to